BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 Finally, remove the columns you selected based on the Linear Fisher Discriminant, and plot your new classification accuracies for N=1, 5, 10, and the whole dataset like you did in that part.  **Did you sacrifice any classification accuracy (and how much, if so) by removing one or more columns with relatively low LDA score?**

-## Exporting your Project for Submission
+## Finishing Touches and Writeup

+Don't forget to test your program with several different inputs to help verify that things work the way you expect!
+Think in terms of trying to break your program; if it's really hard to "trick" your program into getting the wrong answer, you've probably done a good job making your code robust.

+Also, check the [Style Guide](../Style-Guide) to make sure that you've written high quality code; make sure your code is "readable," well indented, uses good variable names, and includes good comments throughout the program.

-When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
-In your README, answer any bolded questions presented on this page.
-Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.
+When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.  **In your README, answer any bolded questions presented on this page.**  In addition, write a few paragraphs describing what you did, how you did it, and how to use your program.
+If your program requires the user to type something in, describe that here.
+If you wrote functions to help solve your problem, what are they, and what do they do?
+Imagine that you are giving your program to another student in the class, and you want to explain to them how to use it.
+What would you tell them?
+Imagine also that another student had given you the functions that you wrote for your program: what would you have wished that you knew about how to call those functions?

+### Exporting your Project for Submission

+Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.  **Be sure to save your README file before exporting the project, so that your work is included in the submission!**

 ## Ethical Use of Learning Algorithms